-Hibiscus are susceptible to a variety of pests including aphids, whiteflies, Japanese beetles, and spider mites.
+Hibiscus can be susceptible to a variety of pests including aphids, whiteflies, Japanese beetles, and spider mites if they are under stress.
 When plants are grown in proper conditions (moist, rich soils with a pH 5.5-6.5), sawfly larvae should be the only problematic pest.
 Most pests can be controlled with common organic insect controls.
 Fungal problems can be prevented by maintaining proper ventilation around the plant and by removing any dead or diseased leaves.

 Hardy hibiscus blooms typically emerge in mid to late summer and display huge, tropical-like flowers of red, pink, white, yellow, or purple.
 Be aware that the amount of sun and water effect the size and timing of flowers.
 Deadheading (removing faded flowers) while not necessary, can improve the appearance of your hibiscus.

 Gardeners love hibiscus plants not only for the colorful flowers but also for the hardiness and vigorous growth.
 Few perennials give you more bang for your buck than a hibiscus.
 We love to use them as border plants in place of shrubs, bog plants, and even as a focal point.
 They are a fantastic addition to any cottage garden and do great in containers.
 Be sure to give them plenty of space as they can grow quite vigorously during the summer months and get as wide as 5-6 feet.